-EXERCISE 1.18.
+EXERCISE 1.17.
 How should one glue the sides of a pentagon so that the result is a cut torus?
 (Hint: see Figure 20 and try to understand it.
+Try to make a paper model).
+EXERCISE 1.18.
+Show that the double torus can be obtained from an octagon by gluing some of its sides.
+(Hint: see Figure 21 and try to understand it.
 Try to make a paper model).